 Scottsdale Arts COVID-19 Response

-1. Just making sure: Show us a negative COVID test taken within 72 hours of the show and photo ID.
+1. Just making sure: All guests age 12 and older must show us a negative COVID-19 test taken within 72 hours of the show and photo ID.

 2. Even better: Present proof of your full vaccination status at the door.
 (Instead of a negative COVID test.)

 3. Easy Street: Head to VaxYes.com and sign up for vaccination proof in your Apple Wallet.

 4. Show us your smize: Masks are still highly encouraged to prevent transmission.

 5. It’s a Party – Tell Your Friends: Make sure that other ticket holders in your group know about these policies before your performance.

 6. Sorry folks, no exceptions … but now we can all safely enjoy live shows together again!

 NOTE: Please read on for IMPORTANT details below.

 Scottsdale Center for the Performing Arts’ policies and protocols are rooted in safety for our staff, our artists, and the public and visitors with whom we interact.
 The primary goals for our response to the COVID-19 virus has always been to protect public health while continuing to fulfill Scottsdale Arts’ vital mission of art exhibitions, performing arts events, and community engagement.